 As you can see, you’ll start by filling in your personal information at the top.
 Once that’s done, you’ll enter the basic personal amount and then fill in any other claim amounts you qualify for.
 On the second page, there will be a few more questions for you.
 This is where you’ll claim if you have more than one employer and if you want to deduct any additional tax.

 On page 2, you can also see whether or not you live in a prescribed zone.
-If you did for more than 6 months, then you can claim the appropriate amount.
+If you did it for more than 6 months, then you can claim the appropriate amount.
 There’s also a section for non-residents.
 Then, you’ll sign and date the document.

 Filling Out a TD1 When You Have Two Jobs

-With two jobs, filling out your TD1 can be confusing, but it’s relatively simple.
-You want to be sure that your employers take off enough tax, so you would fill out one of the TD1s and claim all of your applicable tax credits.
-On your second form, you’ll just select you to have more than one employer.
-This is because tax amounts are deducted based on your total taxable income, not just your employment income but also other income, and taking too much tax would result in you having to pay.
+On your second form, you’ll just select that you have more than one employer.
+This is because tax amounts are deducted based on your total taxable income, not just your employment income, but also other income, and taking too much tax would result in you having to pay.

 Putting 0 on a TD1